gyorilab/mira/docs/index.md

 #### Common use-cases

-If we wanted to add pet specific compartments to a human-centric SIR epidemiology model, we can use add pet specific parameters with values for simulation purposes.
+If we added pet specific compartments to a human-centric SIR epidemiology model, but don't have accompanying parameters, we can add pet specific parameters with values for simulation purposes.

 ```python